Padmé: Efficiently Hiding File Sizes

 Sizes reveal a lot of information

-Picture this: you download your favorite movie on a service like the Apple Store.
-Your connection is secured with TLS and should be private.
+Consider a user downloading a movie from a service like the Apple Store.
+Their connection is secured with TLS and should be private.

-However, despite the encryption being perfectly sound and providing confidentiality, an eavesdropper (for instance, your ISP or your network administrator) can sometimes infer easily which movie was downloaded.
-In this case, the source/destination reveals that you are connected to the Apple Store; Then, the observation is that the downloaded size is a metadata not protected by the encryption.
-With this information, if the movie sizes are unique enough, the attacker can guess the movie without breaking the encryption.
+Even with robust encryption ensuring confidentiality, an eavesdropper (e.g., an ISP) can often infer the content based on metadata.
+In this case, the source/destination reveals the connection to the Apple Store; then, the download size is metadata not protected by encryption.
+With this information, if movie sizes are distinct enough, the attacker can identify the movie without breaking the encryption.

-The solution to this problem is well-known: pad (artificially extend) the files to make their sizes less unique.
-Naturally, this introduces overhead, and the interesting question is how much should you pad.
+A common mitigation is to pad (artificially extend) files to reduce size uniqueness.
+This introduces overhead, and the critical question is how much padding is necessary.
 Let's see below how Padmé pads files with a better overhead than naïve approaches.

 Naïve approaches